 Even so, older metal water taps, interior water pipes, and pipes connecting a house to the main street can still contain lead.
 If water is not properly treated with anti-corrosive, the water picks up lead as it travels through the pipes, fixtures, and the solder that connects the pipes.

 Can Lead in Drinking Water Affect Your Health?

 High levels of lead in drinking water can have an effect on someone’s health if the lead enters the bloodstream and causes an elevated blood lead level.

 According to the Centers for Disease Control and Prevention (CDC), most studies show that exposure to lead-contaminated water alone would not likely elevate blood lead levels in most adults.
 However, in children, lead can cause significant health issues such as stunted growth, kidney failure, swelling, and organ and nervous system damage.
-Children are especially affected because of their growing bodies, in fact, in January of 2019 an alarming report showing more than a quarter of kindergarten students in Cleveland, Ohio public schools had lead poisoning at levels at or above the level where public officials recommend action.
+Children are especially affected because of their growing bodies.
+In fact, in January of 2019, an alarming report showed more than a quarter of kindergarten students in Cleveland, Ohio public schools had lead poisoning at levels at or above the level where public officials recommend action.
 You can read the report here: https://www.cleveland.com/metro/2019/01/an-uphill-battle-lead-poisoning-stunts-students-learning-while-cleveland-leaders-fail-to-tackle-lingering-problem.html.

 What Can I Do about Lead in Drinking Water?

 First, find out if there is lead in the water coming into your home from your municipal water supplier.
 The water authority should have data available about your drinking water.
 The information may be posted on the internet or you can ask for a copy of the utility’s annual water quality report as required by the EPA.